zeitgeistpm/documentation/docs/learn/betting.md

 your position in your bet against the market.

 So, users should provide liquidity when the spot prices are at the level that they should be at according to their prediction.
-Remember, that the liquidity providers then _pay_ the informants for shifting the prediction to the correct probability distribution.
+The traders then pay money to receive outcome tokens and shift the prediction to what they believe to be the correct probability distribution.
 If they get it right, the liquidity provider will incur a loss.
 But if the LPs initial prediction is correct, then their expected profit is non-negative (this is a hard calculation), and the farther the informants' probability distribution diverges from the LPs prediction and the more market noise that occurs while the price moves from the initial to the final prediction, the higher the LPs expected profit.
 Even if the final prediction is equal to the initial prediction, the LPs will still have collected fees.
 In particular, when you create a pool, you should always set the initial